 Facilities

-In all of our accommodation residents do not have a tenancy agreement as they would in an open-market development so instead of rent they pay two monthly maintenance charges.
-The largest covers the costs of maintaining the buildings in good condition and administering the charity and the smaller covers the use of additional facilities.
-The charges between them cover the use of the accommodation, building insurance, heating and lighting of communal areas, use of the communal laundry, and services of the warden where applicable.
-The charges together are well below market rental charges for similar properties in the area.
+Residents in all of our accommodation do not hold tenancy agreements as they would in open-market housing.
+Instead of paying rent, they pay a monthly maintenance charge and a service charge.
+The maintenance charge covers the cost of keeping the buildings in good condition, as well as the administration of the charity, while the service charge covers access to additional facilities.
+Together, these charges include the use of the accommodation, building insurance, heating and lighting of communal areas, use of the communal laundry, and, where applicable, the services of a warden.
+Combined, these costs are significantly lower than market rental rates for similar properties in the area.
 The charges are reviewed annually.
-Residents are responsible for their own utility bills as they would be if living elsewhere and can choose their own suppliers for telephones and electricity.
-Residents also have to pay Council tax.
-All the properties are in Council Tax band A (the lowest band).
+Residents remain responsible for their own utility bills, as they would in other housing, and are free to choose their own suppliers for services such as electricity and telephone.
+Residents are also required to pay Council Tax, with all properties falling within Council Tax Bands A and B.

 Skeales Court

-Skeales Court has 30 one bedroom flats over two floors.
-There are stair lifts to all first floor flats and all the flats have night storage heaters.
+Skeales Court has 30 one-bedroom flats over two floors.
+There are stair lifts to all first-floor flats, and all the flats have night storage heaters.
 The building has cavity wall and roof insulation to modern standards.
 The site has a well-maintained communal garden which residents can enjoy in good weather and a communal lounge where residents can socialise with each other.
 Regular activities such as exercise classes, church services, chiropody services and festive meals are provided for those residents who want to participate.
-A warden is resident on site and the flats all have CareLine alarms.
-There is a communal laundry on site and there is a small car park.
+A warden is on site 5 days a week and the flats all have CareLine alarms.
+There is a communal laundry on site.

 The Trust

-The one bedroom bungalows do not have their own warden but residents can share in the communal facilities and activities of William Tansley Smith House next door which is operated under the auspices of the London Borough of Havering.
-They are also welcome to join in the activities at Skeales Court.
-Each bungalow has some outside space where residents can indulge in gardening if they would like to.
+The one-bedroom bungalows do not have an on-site warden; however, residents can expect a weekly visit from a warden.
+Residents are able to make use of the communal facilities and participate in activities at William Tansley Smith House next door, which is operated by the London Borough of Havering.
+They are also welcome to join activities at Skeales Court.
+These properties also benefit from a 24hr CareLine service.

 Wolseley Road Maisonettes